insure logo

 Key Takeaways

-• If you are going to continue working from home, a pay-per-mile insurance policy might benefit you.
+• If you work from home, a pay-per-mile insurance policy might benefit you.

 • You can save money on car insurance by bundling your policies, dropping optional coverage and shopping around.